zkFHE/circomlib-fhe/BLOG_Arithmetization.md

 }
 ```

-The template works with an input signal `in`, an intermediate signal `quotient` and an output signal `out`.
+The template works with an input signal `in`, an intermediate signal `quotient`, and an output signal `out`.
 It also receives a parameter $q$, which is the modulus for the reduction.
 The idea of the template is to compute `in % q` and put it in the output signal `out`.

 The assignment `out <-- in % q` would suffice if we just wanted to compute the result.
 However, we also want to introduce the constraints relating the signal input `in` to the output signal `out`, and the operator `%` doesn't fit with the R1CS constraints we need to generate.
-Therefore, the assingment we have just shown is an unsafe one, it performs the computation without constraining the signals.
+Therefore, the assignment we have just shown is an unsafe one, it performs the computation without constraining the signals.
 On the contrary, whenever we assign an expression that can directly form an R1CS constraint we can use the operator `<==`.

 In order to constrain the signal `out`, we store the quotient of the division `in/q` in an intermediate signal `quotient <-- in \ q`.
 Note that in Circom, the operator `\` refers to the integer division.
 With such a signal, we can introduce a constraint expressing the equation of the division